 Eliminating poverty is one of today's greatest global challenges.
+It is the core goal of the 2030 Agenda for Sustainable Development, adopted by Canada and all 192 other members of the UN General Assembly.
 It is commonly observed that the number of people living in absolute poverty has fallen dramatically in recent years.
 The statistics, however, are deceptive.
 As a percentage of the world's population, the number has indeed fallen, with major gains in China and India.
 But even there, data is misleading.
 While in many places the number of people living on less than \$1.25 a day has decreased, the number living on less than \$2 a day has often increased.
-In other words, the move out of absolute to 'mere' poverty is largely one of a few dollars-or semantics.
+In other words, the move out of absolute to "mere" poverty is largely one of a few dollars - or semantics.
 However, in sub-Saharan Africa, the numbers living in absolute poverty increased between 1995 and 2010 by 63 million to a total of 414 million.